thefrontside/frontside.com/blog/2006-07-15-live-stylesheets.md

   <li>While Opera will honor a dynamically created HEAD element, KHTML will not.
 (That's a bug in KHTML as far as I'm concerned as it violates the DHTML principle that I've been talking about.)</li>
 </ul>

 <p>All in all, they're nothing to worry about and do not stand in the way of the fundamental technique.
-I've created a <a href="/bitbucket/live-stylesheet.html">demo page</a> showing this code in action.
+I've created a demo page showing this code in action.
 As a nice side effect, it works as quick way of playing around with CSS properties and how they effect the styling of elements.</p>

+> ⚠️ NOTE: The demo site has been lost to posterity

 <p>Here is the source snippet implementing the technique I've described here:</p>